Artifact Preparation and Deployment Process

 2. Selective Deployment

-For selective deployment:
+For selective deployments:

 Implementation Considerations

-Consideration 1: Potential Missing Files in the Artifact Zip
+Consideration 1: Potential Missing Files in the Artifact ZIP

 • A: A.cls modified